Last Updated: August 20, 2024

 United States of America

-💰 Compare Dog The Bounty Hunter's Net Worth
+1. What Is Dog The Bounty Hunter's Net Worth?

 Early Life

-Dog the Bounty Hunter was born as Duane Lee Chapman in Denver, Colorado on February 2, 1953.
-He is the child of Wesley Duane Chapman (1930-2000) who was a welder turned to bail bondsman and Barbara Darlene Chapman.
+Dog the Bounty Hunter was born Duane Lee Chapman on February 2, 1953, in Denver, Colorado.
+He is the child of Wesley Duane Chapman (1930-2000), who was a welder turned to bail bondsman, and Barbara Darlene Chapman.
 He has three siblings.
 Chapman, at age 15, left home and joined Devils' Disciples, a biker gang.
 Dog was convicted of first-degree murder in 1976 and sentenced to five years in prison.
-Dog was waiting in a car while a friend shot and killed a drug dealer.
-He ended up serving 18 months and his wife LaFonda divorced him.
-Chapman served 18 months at Texas State Penitentiary in Huntsville, Texas and was paroled in January 1979.
+He was waiting in a car while a friend shot and killed a drug dealer.
+He ended up serving 18 months, and his wife, LaFonda, divorced him.
+Chapman served 18 months at Texas State Penitentiary in Huntsville, Texas, and was paroled in January 1979.
 A prison guard during his time inspired him to become a bounty hunter.
 Dog is not allowed to own a firearm and has been barred from the United Kingdom due to his felony conviction.

 The Capture of Andrew Luster